migros/fotoobo/docs/source/developer/helpers/result.rst

 The method :code:`print_table_raw()` takes the data to print as first argument.
 You always have to pass a list of dicts or it will raise an exception.
 Every item in the list will result in a line in the table and every key in the dict will represent a column.
-The table will only contain the values in the dicts whereas the keys wil be interpreted as colum headers.
+The table will only contain the values in the dicts whereas the keys will be interpreted as colum headers.
 It is very important that every dict in all results have the same keys (names and sequence must match).
 As a best practice always use loop generated dicts whenever you need them in a table.